 9. Above-store reporting on compliance and violations – Insights at the above-store level reveal which locations are not complying with statutes and how often violations or penalties occur.
 This is essential to all multi-unit restaurants and franchisors who operate stores across different jurisdictions.

-10. Payroll integration – Any accepted premiums should be automatically applied to an employee’s paycheck.
+– Any accepted premiums should be automatically applied to an employee’s paycheck.
 This ensures that employees are paid in a timely manner, while also reducing the amount of payroll work required by the manager.
 Crunchtime integrates with a number of HR and payroll systems to make this process seamless and efficient for our customers.